Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsubsection{Temperature and interaction effects}

-The {\qi} effects in single molecules that we have discussed reflect the orbital structure, {\it i.e.}, the arrangements of nodes, in molecular wavefunctions.
-Changing this nodal order is associated with energies that correspond to (purely) electronic excitations.
-Therefore, apart from parametric changes like shifts in the resonance energy, the qualitative features of {\qi} tend to be robust against electron-electron interactions and thermal fluctuations in small molecules \cite{Cardamone2006}.
-A careful study of the Pariser-Parr-Pople (PPP) model, which simulates interaction effects in $\pi$-systems, came in broad terms to a similar conclusion \cite{Pedersen2014}.
+The {\qi} effects discussed so far reflect the nodal structure of molecular wavefunctions.
+Changing this structure costs energies that correspond to (purely) electronic excitations.
+Therefore, qualitatively {\qi} tends to be robust against electron-electron interactions and thermal fluctuations in small molecules \cite{Cardamone2006,Markussen2014}.
+A careful study of the Pariser-Parr-Pople (PPP) model, which simulates interactions in $\pi$-systems, came to a similar conclusion \cite{Pedersen2014}.

-The most obvious effect of temperature on the transmission function will be a smearing of the Fano-dip that can be interpreted as incoherent average over a thermal ensemble of molecular structures: since each structure is associated with a slightly different dip position, the averaged transmission curve exhibits a washed-out resonance.
-Even though conceptually straightforward, the effect is somewhat tedious to be described from {\it ab-initio}, because many different vibrations are involved.
-In the simplest case, when ignoring such effects, {\qi} has been found to be rather insensitive to temperature, as qualitative arguments already suggested \cite{Markussen2014}.
+The most obvious effect of temperature on the transmission is smearing of the Fano-dip indicating an incoherent averaging over a thermal ensemble of molecular structures.
+Even though conceptually straightforward, the effect is somewhat tedious to describe from {\it ab-initio}, because many different vibrations are involved.

-There can be, however, additional more subtle interference effects that appear {\em only} in the presence of interactions.
+We continue describing additional, more subtle interference effects that appear {\em only} with interactions:

-\paragraph*{Vibrations} As usual, a special situation can arise in the presence of (near) degeneracies, where otherwise weak interactions can have significant effects.
+{\it Vibrations.} A special situation can arise (near) degeneracies, where otherwise weak interactions can have significant effects.
 For instance, a coupling to vibrations, can enhance the inelastic scattering rate so as to significantly weaken \qi, if interference is brought about by two nearly degenerate levels \cite{Haertle2011}.
 The temperature dependence of {\qi} in an anthraquinone has been attributed to this mechanism \cite{Rabache2013}.
 Conversely, it has been reported that {\qi} can also selectively suppress signatures of vibrational modes in IETS spectra \cite{Lykkebo2014}.
 The interplay of vibrations and destructive interference has recently been investigated also with graph-theoretical means \cite{Sykora2017}.